ethereum/consensus-specs/specs/revoke/beacon-chain.md

-# Capella -- The Beacon Chain
+# Revoke-pubkey-change -- The Beacon Chain

 ## Table of contents